-Table 5-10: Debugging Options
+Table 7-10.
+Debugging Options

-14DIE 3-10.
-Debugging Options Option Definition -g Produce debugging information.
-The compiler supports the use of -g with -o making it possible to debug optimized code.
-The short-cuts taken by optimized code may occasionally produce surprising results: • Some declared variables may not exist at all; • Flow of control may briefly move unexpectedly; • Some statements may not be executed because they compute constant results or their values were already at hand; • Some statements may execute in different places because they were moved out of loops.
+Option Definition -g Produce debugging information.
+The compiler supports the use of -g with -0 making it possible to debug optimized code.
+The shortcuts taken by optimized code may occasionally produce surprising results: Some declared variables may not exist at all; Flow of control may briefly move unexpectedly; Some statements may not be executed because they compute constant regults or their values.
+Some statements may not be executed because they compute constant results or their values were already at hand; Some statements may execute in different places because they were moved out of loops.
 Nevertheless it proves possible to debug optimized output.
-This makes it reasonable to use the optimizer for programs that might have bugs. -Q Makes the compiler print out each function name as it is compiled, and print some statistics about each pass when it finishes. -save-temps Don't delete intermediate files.
+This makes it reasonable to use the optimizer for programs that might have bugs. -Q Makes the compiler print out each function name as it is compiled, and print some statistics about each pass when it finishes. -save- temps Don't delete intermediate files.
 Place them in the current directory and name them based on the source file.
 Thus, compiling foo.c with -c -save-temps would produce the following files: foo.i (preprocessed file) foo.p (pre procedure abstraction assembly language file) foo.s (assembly language file) foo.o (object file)

-5.7.6 Options for Controlling Optimization
+7.6.6 Options for Controlling Optimization

 The following options control compiler optimizations.
-Optimization levels available depend on the compiler license (see Chapter 18.
-"Optimizations.").
+Optimization levels available depend on the compiler license (see the 20.
+Optimizations section).

-Table 5-11: General Optimization Options
+Table 7-11.
+General Optimization Options

-Table 5-11.
-General Optimization Options Option License Definition -00 All Do not optimize.
+Option License Definition -00 All Do not optimize.
 (This is the default.)
 Without -0, the compiler's goal is to reduce the cost of compilation and to make debugging produce the expected results.
 Statements are independent: if you stop the program with a breakpoint between statements, you can then assign a new value to any variable or change the program counter to any other statement in the function and get exactly the results you would expect from the source code.
 The compiler only allocates variables declared register in registers. -0 -01 All Optimize for both speed and size.
 Optimizing compilation takes somewhat longer, and a lot more host memory for a large function.
 With -0, the compiler tries to reduce code size and execution time.
-The compiler turns on -fthread-jumps and -fdefer-pop and turns on -fomit-frame-pointer. -02 PRO Optimize more for speed02 turns on all optional optimizations except for loop unrolling (-funroll-loops), function inlining (-finline-functions), and strict aliasing optimizations (-fstrict-aliasing).
+The compiler turns on -fthread-jumps and -fdefer-pop and turns on -fomit-frame-pointer. -02 All Optimize more for speed02 turns on all optional optimizations except for loop unrolling (-funroll-loops), function inlining (-finline-functions), and strict aliasing optimizations (-fstrict-aliasing).
 It also turns on Frame Pointer elimination (-fomit-frame-pointer).
-As compared to -0, this option increases both compilation time and the performance of the generated code. -03 PRO Optimize even more for speed (superset of -02)03 turns on all optimizations specified by -02 and also turns on the inline-functions option. -Os PRO Optimize even more for size (superset of $-02$ ). $-0s$ enables all $-02$ optimizations that do not typically increase code size.
+As compared to -0, this option increases both compilation time and the performance of the generated code. -03 PRO Optimize even more for speed (superset of -02). -03 turns on all optimizations specified by -02 and also turns on the inline-functions option. -0s PRO Optimize even more for size (superset of -02)0s enables all -02 optimizations that do not typically increase code size.
 It also performs further optimizations designed to reduce code size.

-5.7.6.1 Options For Specific Optimization Control
+7.6.6.1 Options For Specific Optimization Control

 The following options control specific optimizations.
-The -O2 option turns on all of these optimizations except -funroll-loops, -funroll-all-loops and -fstrict-aliasing.
+The -o2 option turns on all of these optimizations except -funroll-loops, -funroll-all-loops and -fstrict-aliasing.